malcolmosh/malcolmosh.github.io/_projects/1_dailypi.md

 ### How it works

+I know how time-consuming tech projects can be - it always takes longer than we imagine to properly build what one has in mind, along with all of the tedious debugging this entails.
+I've come across lots of smart devices that are true labours of love.
+Considering this, I aimed to construct a flexible app that would remain simple to develop and maintain.

-The main concept underpinning this project was to aim for simplicity and flexiblity around the UI.
-I didn't want to custom code complex html or CSS classes.
-Instead, the UI is served through an SVG template.
-As an SVG file can both be opened as an image or as code, it has the advantage of allowing dynamic field updates, to drop in new data on the fly.
+For the UI, I didn't want to custom code complex html or CSS classes.
+Instead, a SVG file forms the backbone of the dashboard.
+As this file format can both be opened as an image or as code, it has the advantage of allowing dynamic field updates, to drop in new data on the fly.
 This idea is already present in quite a few e-ink projects, such as [Mendhak's e-paper dashboard](https://code.mendhak.com/raspberrypi-epaper-dashboard/), [Sevesalm's e-ink weather display](https://github.com/sevesalm/eInk-weather-display) and [r-mathieu's train map display](https://github.com/r-mathieu/E-Ink-Trainstation).

 I created the SVG template from scratch in Adobe Illustrator, matching the frame's resolution (800 x 480 pixels).
 I then formatted all of the object fields and names by manipulating the SVG code in Vscode.
 An online editor such as [BoxySVG](https://boxy-svg.com/) can be especially useful to update the SVG graphics without messing up the order of the code and the custom object names.
 Alternating between Adobe Illustrator and Vscode is often destructive, since Illustrator will re-order the code and wipe out your custom code changes.

 <div class="row">
     <div class="col-sm mt-6 mt-md-0">
-        {% include figure.liquid path="assets/img/dashboardpi/blank_template_lowres.png" title="example image" class="img-fluid rounded z-depth-1" zoomable=true %}
+        {% include figure.liquid path="assets/img/dailypi/blank_template_lowres.png" title="example image" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
     <div class="col-sm mt-6 mt-md-0">
-        {% include figure.liquid path="assets/img/dashboardpi/filled_out_template_lowres.png" title="example image" class="img-fluid rounded z-depth-1" zoomable=true %}
+        {% include figure.liquid path="assets/img/dailypi/filled_out_template_lowres.png" title="example image" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 <div class="caption">